Kernel Methods in the Deep Ritz framework: Theory and practice: Application of kernel approximations in the deep Ritz method

-Dividing by~$\coercivity-\frac{\continuity}{2}$ yields the claimed result. \end{proof} The previous Lemma provides a bound on how an inexact solution of the optimization problem in~\eqref{equ:optimization-problem-coefficients} can affect the approximation quality.
-If the optimization problem is solved accurately, i.e.~$I(\tilde{u}_h)-I(u_h)$ is small, the approximation error of~$\tilde{u}_h$ compared to~$u_h$ is small as well.
+Dividing by~$\frac{\coercivity}{2}$ yields the claimed estimate. \end{proof} The previous Lemma provides a bound on how an inexact solution of the optimization problem in~\eqref{equ:optimization-problem-coefficients} can affect the approximation quality.
+If the optimization problem is solved accurately, i.e.~$\energy(\tilde{u}_h)-\energy(u_h)$ is small, the approximation error of~$\tilde{u}_h$ compared to~$u_h$ is small as well.
 However, it is important to note that the error of~$\tilde{u}_h$ with respect to the norm on~$V$ is bounded by the square root of the difference in the objective function values.
-For a prescribed approximation error~$\varepsilon>0$, one thus has to solve the optimization problem up to a tolerance of~$\varepsilon^2$.
+For a prescribed approximation error~$\varepsilon>0$, one thus has to solve the optimization problem up to a tolerance of around~$\varepsilon^2$.
+Moreover, we remark that~$\energy(u_h)$ is usually not available in practice, such that the bound in~\Cref{lem:inexact-solution-optimization-problem} cannot be evaluated.